-MINNEAPOLIS (AP) — A timeline of key events that began with George Floyd’s arrest on May 25, 2020, by four police officers in Minneapolis:
+MINNEAPOLIS (AP) — A timeline of key events beginning with George Floyd’s arrest on May 25, 2020, by four police officers in Minneapolis:

 May 26 — Police issue a statement saying Floyd died after a “medical incident,” and that he physically resisted and appeared to be in medical distress.
 Minutes later, bystander video is posted online.
 Police release another statement saying the FBI will help investigate.
 Chauvin and three other officers — Thomas Lane, J. Kueng and Tou Thao — are fired.
 Protests begin.

 May 27 — Mayor Jacob Frey calls for criminal charges against Chauvin.
-Protests lead to unrest in Minneapolis, with some people looting and starting fires.
-Protests spread to other cities.
+Protests lead to unrest in Minneapolis and other cities.

 May 28 — Gov. Tim Walz activates the Minnesota National Guard.
 Police abandon the 3rd Precinct station as protesters overtake it and set it on fire.

 May 29 — Chauvin is arrested and charged with third-degree murder and manslaughter.
 President Donald Trump tweets about “thugs” in Minneapolis protests and warns: “When the looting starts, the shooting starts.”
 Protests turn violent again in Minneapolis and elsewhere.